AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-alignment/goal-alignment-overview.md

   Workfront Goals is available only in the new Adobe Workfront experience.

-For additional information about access to Workfront Goals, see [Requirements to use Adobe Workfront Goals](../../workfront-goals/goal-management/access-needed-for-wf-goals.md).
+For additional information about access to Workfront Goals, see [Requirements to use Workfront Goals](../../workfront-goals/goal-management/access-needed-for-wf-goals.md).
 Goal alignment is an important part of goal management.
 You can ensure everyone in your organization is on the same page about what must be achieved to drive strategy forward by aligning their goals to each other and to the organizational goals of teams, groups, and the company.

 After the top level goals are established and reviewed, direct reports and team members must then create more focused goals that cascade from the top level.
 The scope of these goals should be more narrow and should take into consideration the individual who is designated as responsible for the goal and their scope of influence.
 The goal should answer the question of what they and their team must achieve to fulfill the parent goal to which it is aligned.